De Herdgang: Facilities

 De Herdgang accommodates the training sessions of PSV and all matches and training sessions of the youth and amateur teams.
 It is located outside of the Eindhoven urban area in woodland surroundings.
 De Herdgang consists of seven football fields, including a synthetic field.
 The main field can hold up to 2,500 spectators.
 The surrounding training facilities include a tennis lane, dressing rooms, a bar and a fitness centre.
 The available offices are used by the PSV scouting, medical staff and youth academy.
 Every year, De Herdgang is the host of the Otten Cup, an international tournament organized by PSV for under-19 teams.

+The facility was renamed TenCate Stadion De Herdgang on 1 December 2025, following the naming rights agreement with its main sponsor, Koninklijke Ten Cate.